rodrigofentanes/rodrigofentanes/README.md

 # 👋 Hello!
 Welcome to my Github profile.

 ## Personal data
-- 👨🏼‍💻 I have extensive knowledge in Apex and its adjacent technologies.
 - ⚡ I have greater experience with object-oriented programming languages ​​such as Apex, Java, C#.
 - 🌱 I have some proficiecy in Javascript.
 - 🔭 I'm also know how to work with PHP, Ruby, HTML, CSS, Git, SQL, NoSQL, SOQL, SOSL, RegEx, Project Patterns, UML, REST and SOAP APIs, Clean Code, Web components.